Introduction to Statistics

 • Ordinal: Order matters, e.g., rating

-• Interval: Zero may not be zero, like temperature
+• Interval: Zero may not be zero, like temperature, IQ

 • Ratio: Zero is 0; most variables fall in this category